-Nantucket Maria Mitchell Association Welcomes Tara Riley, Emma Morgan, Dr. Rich Blundell, RJ Turcotte, and Charles Johnson and March Science Speaker Series
+Nantucket Maria Mitchell Association Welcomes Tara Riley, Emma Morgan, Dr. Rich Blundell, RJ Turcotte, and Charles Johnson as March Science Speaker Series

 March 11, 2025

-NANTUCKET, MA—The Nantucket Maria Mitchell Association (MMA) announces that it will host Pam Murphy and Kim Shulam of the Marine Mammal Alliance Nantucket (MMAN), as featured presenters for its February Science Speaker Series.
-Their presentation will take place on Wednesday, February 26 at 7pm via Zoom.
+NANTUCKET, MA—The Nantucket Maria Mitchell Association (MMA) announces that it will host Tara Riley, Emma Morgan, Dr. Rich Blundell, RJ Turcotte, and Charles Johnson, with moderator, Joanna Roche, for a panel discussion on monitoring Nantucket Harbor’s water quality for its March Science Speaker Series.
+The panel presentation will take place on Wednesday, March 19 at 7pm via Zoom.
 This event is free to all.

 This series is generously sponsored by our lead sponsor, Bank of America.